-Think Global Health's disease tracker allows people from all regions to follow how these outbreaks develop, as vaccine access shifts worldwide.
+Think Global Health's disease tracker allows people from all regions to follow how and where these outbreaks develop alongside global shifts in access to vaccines.

 Disease Trends to Watch